The race to rescue Florida’s diseased corals

 “We couldn’t sit back and watch these corals disappear,” said Stephanie Schopmeyer, a coral ecologist from the Florida Fish and Wildlife Conservation Commission.

 To save them, scientists devised a plan to remove the most vulnerable species from their natural habitat and create a land-based gene bank that would serve as a modern day ark for the animals.
 They knew that to succeed, time was of the essence and collaboration was key.
-What followed was an unprecedented effort, in which dozens of dozens of federal and state organizations, universities, zoos and aquariums joined forces to rescue thousands of Florida’s endangered corals.
+What followed was an unprecedented effort, in which dozens of federal and state organizations, universities, zoos and aquariums joined forces to rescue thousands of Florida’s endangered corals.

 [Sign up for the latest news about climate change, energy and the environment, delivered every Thursday]